-- Investment expenses analyzing two aspects: - Accuracy of Assumption: are investment expenses sufficiently modeled in asset adequacy analysis? - If trending towards more complex assets with more attention and expertise needed, future investment expenses will likely be higher and should be modeled that way - Reasonableness of Expense Amount: is the amount of investment expenses leaving the insurer reasonable? - Is there appropriate value being returned? - Arms-length? - Coordinating with other NAIC groups on this aspect of the review - Assumptions were analyzed from AG 53 filings
+- Investment expenses analyzing two aspects: - Accuracy of Assumption: are investment expenses sufficiently modeled in asset adequacy analysis? - If trending towards more complex assets with more attention and expertise needed, future investment expenses will likely be higher and should be modeled that way - Reasonableness of Expense Amount: is the amount of investment expenses leaving the insurer reasonable? - Is there appropriate value being returned? - Arms-length? - · Coordinating with other NAIC groups on this aspect of the review - Assumptions were analyzed from AG 53 filings

 AG 53 provides uniform guidance for the asset adequacy testing applied to life insurers and is effective for reserves reported with respect to the Dec.
 31, 2022, and subsequent annual statutory financial statements.
-A statement of actuarial opinion on the adequacy of the reserves and assets supporting reserves after the operative date of the Valuation Manual is required under Section 38 of the NAIC Standard Valuation to Mile 30 of the Valuation Manual is Section 14A of Model #820 provides that actuarial opinions and related documents, including an asset adequacy analysis, are confidential information, while Section 14B provides that such confidential information may be shared with other state regulatory agencies and the NAIC.
-The asset adequacy analyses required under AG 53 reviewed in the preparation of this report were shared with the Valuation Analysis (E) Working Group and the NAIC in accordance with these requirements and continue to remain confidential in nature.
+A statement of actuarial opinion on the adequacy of the reserves and assets supporting reserves after the operative date of the Valuation Manual is required under Section 38 of the NAIC Standard Valuation taw (#820) and VM-30 of the Valuation Manual.
+Section 144 of Model #820 provides that actuarial opinions and related adcuments, including an asset adequacy analysis, are confidential information, while Section 188 provides that such confidential information may be shared with other state regulatory agencies and the NAIC.
+The asset adequacy analysis required under AG 63 are viewed in the preparation of this report were shared with the Valuation Analysis (E) Working Graup and the NAIC in accordance with these requirements and continue to remain confidential in nature.